excalidraw/excalidraw-blog/content/blog/enabling-translations/index.md

 ## Enter Crowdin

-At that point, if you wanted to contribute, you need to edit one of those JSON files on GitHub and send a pull request.
-While this process works, it was tedious to manage.
-We started adopting [Crowdin](https://crowdin.com) which dramatically improved the whole process.
+Previously, if you wanted to contribute, you had to edit one of the JSON files on GitHub and send a pull request.
+While this process worked, managing this was tedious enough to make us look for alternatives.
+We chose [Crowdin](https://crowdin.com) which dramatically improved the whole process.

 The initial setup was easy, you create a new project on Crowdin, upload your `en.json` file and connect a GitHub account.
 Then, any time a translation is added, a pull request is created/updated with the JSON files being modified.